 For the majority of students wishing to take a single physics option in Part IB, Physics A will be the more attractive option.
-If you consider taking Physics-B alone, please discuss this with your DoS.
-The practical work draws heavily on material from Physics A in the Michaelmas Term, and students taking just Physics B are advised to attend at least the Experimental Methods lectures from Physics A for necessary background.
+If you consider taking Physics B alone, please discuss this with your DoS.
+The practical work draws heavily on material from Physics A, and students taking just Physics B are advised to attend at least the Experimental Methods lectures from Physics A for necessary background.